Rackem

 d) How might we connect other pool players together?

-To look for groups, I liked how Facebook has tabs on top to help filter between categories you may be searching for: In the pool world, I could see the different categories to be groups, leagues, and events
+• To look for groups, I liked how Facebook has tabs on top to help filter between categories you may be searching for (groups, leagues, and events).

 sitemap